What is SASE?

 What are the limitations of SASE?

-- "Service edge" demarcation has to be at the application edge, not at the network edge
+• "Service edge" demarcation is still at the network edge

 Using SD-WAN as an on-ramp to SASE firmly establishes existing the network edge as the service edge.
 In order to get to the service edge, traffic originating deep inside the enterprise in a different network zone or in a peered VPC needs to first get through existing networking and security edges before reaching the SASE on-ramp.
 This relies on traditional routing/switching and firewall techniques, creating friction in the process that negates some of the agility benefits.
 This also mingles identity with existing network infrastructure, which can create practical challenges for the adoption of Zero Trust models.

 With the service edge at the network edge, security policy definitions can only be enforced from the network edge, rather than from the application edge.
-Additionally, such an implementation is only effective for north-south traffic; services like FWaaS cannot be applied to east-west traffic micro-segmentation, creating yet another infrastructure-related corner case.
+Additionally, such an implementation is only effective for north-south traffic; services like FWaaS can't be used like micro-segmentation - they don't apply to on-prem east-west traffic.
+This creates yet another infrastructure corner case to deal with.

 Edge-to-edge security policies are sensitive to the configuration of the underlying networks, and require effort to maintain as the applications delivered over-the-top change.
 For example, bringing up a new cloud application and providing least-privilege access to a sensitive on-premises database may require the on-prem security settings to be modified later if there is a cloud VPC change for any reason.